igorrates/api-challenge/README.md

 ***PS.: This is not optimized for production, so the error return will contain Stack Traces of the error, not ideal on prod environment***

-***No auth has been implemented to this API.
+***PS.: No auth has been implemented to this API.
 I'd suggest JWT Bearer token to communicate with the frontend and internal auth headers to communicate with other servers inside the network***

-***For the GetAllApplicationsAsync endpoint is better to implement pagination so, you won't do heavy operations on the database***
+***PS.: For the GetAllApplicationsAsync endpoint is better to implement pagination so, you won't do heavy operations on the database***